Navigation and Search in C++

 Go to base symbols

 This command allows you to navigate up the inheritance hierarchy to a base type or method of the current symbol.
-You can invoke this command from the Solution Explorer, from the Structure window and other tool windows.
+You can invoke this command from the Solution Explorer, from Structure and other tool windows.

 Navigation in the opposite direction is available with the Go to Derived Symbols and Go to Implementation commands.